Key Takeaways

 Students looking to study machine learning as part of a Bachelor of Arts (BA) or Bachelor of Science (BS) course of study have options when it comes to picking a major.
 While most instruction in machine learning is still taking place through artificial intelligence or machine learning specializations added to traditional computer science majors, standalone AI and ML majors are becoming increasingly popular.

 Regardless of home department, the curriculum will be largely the same.
-Students will take foundational courses in math, statistics (e.g. Multivariable Calculus, Linear Algebra, Probability), and computer science (e.g. Computing Systems I&II, Principles of Functional Programming Database Systems, Principles of Software Engineering), as well as machine learning-specific introductory courses and electives (e.g. Deep Learning, Natural Language Processing, Computer Vision).
+Students will take foundational courses in math, statistics — for example, Multivariable Calculus, Linear Algebra, and Probability — and computer science — for example, Computing Systems I and II, Principles of Functional Programming, Database Systems, and Principles of Software Engineering — as well as machine learning-specific introductory courses and electives such as Deep Learning, Natural Language Processing, and Computer Vision.

 Many programs also require a capstone project to be completed during your final year of study.
 Before that, students will generally take a course in AI ethics and policy, a writing and communication course, as well as distributional requirements in the social sciences and humanities.
 Often, undergrads will also have the opportunity to assist their professors in cutting-edge machine learning research.

-Glassdoor estimates an annual base salary for a role like this to be $134,852.
+Glassdoor estimated an annual base salary for a role like this to be $134,852.

 Machine Learning Master’s Degree